manuelahoyos/API_Challenge/README.md

 - Humidity (%) vs. Latitude
 - Wind Speed (mph) vs. Latitude

-Randomly select at least 500 unique (non-repeat) cities based on latitude and longitude.
-Perform a weather check on each of the cities using a series of successive API calls.

 ## Observations:

 - On 11/10/2019, latitude had no effect on cloudiness: